-Recognition: A. Anionic Nucleophile/Base, and B. 3° or 2° alkyl halide
+Recognition: A. Anionic Nucleophile/Base, and

+B. 3° or 2° alkyl halide

 (1° alkyl halides undergo S_N2 instead.
-For 2° alkyl halides, E2 is often accompanied by variable amounts of S_N2 .
-For 3° halides, S_N2 doesn't compete. vinyl/aryl don't do E2)
+For 2° alkyl halides, E2 is often accompanied by variable amounts of S_N2 .)

-Orientation: The most substituted alkene forms (unless a bulky base is used, test 3...)

-Predicting product: Remove halide and a hydrogen from the neighboring carbon that can give the most highly substituted alkene.
+Orientation: The most substituted alkene forms (unless a bulky base is used, ch.
+7) Predicting product: Remove halide and a hydrogen from the neighboring carbon that can give the most highly substituted alkene.
 The hydrogen on the neighboring carbon must be trans, however.